jamesascarter/CV/README.md

 Sequelize
 Datamapper

-**Techniques**:

-* Test-driven development
-* Behaviour-driven development
-* Pair programming
-* Agile
-* SOLID principles

 #### University College London – Pharmacology BSc., 2:1

 ## Work Experience

-#### Cqubed
+#### Cqubed, Chongqing

 ##### Analyst

-I spent the start of 2014 based in hongqing, China.
+I spent the start of 2014 based in Chongqing, China.
 Here I was working for a business incubator that had interests in social media, food and architecture.
 I started learning Chinese whilst out there and also learnt alot about the functioning of startup businesses with limited resources.

 #### UBS